SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

   ```
 -->

-## Protocols That Don't Have Requirements
+## Protocols That Have Semantic Requirements

-All of the example protocols above have some requirements,
+All of the example protocols above require some methods or properties,
 but a protocol doesn't have to include any requirements.
-You can use a protocol to mark types that satisfy *semantic* requirements,
+You can also use a protocol to mark types
+that satisfy some *semantic* requirements ---
+requirements about how values of those types behave
+and about operations that they support ---
 not just requirements that you express in code.
 <!--
 Avoiding the term "marker protocol",